 The Jayco case illustrates an industry more than willing to play hard ball, Tracy says.

 "They are fighting it all the way.
 They don't want to be the first RV manufacturer prosecuted."

 Consumer rights – good in theory, hard in practice

-Under the current consumer laws the Australian Competition and Consumer Commission (ACCC) gives examples of what might be
+Under the current consumer laws, the ACCC gives examples of what might be

 buy a new caravan with so many recurring faults that the caravan has spent